SoumyaHere/BlackJackGame/README.md

 # BlackJackGame
-Its my first javascript project using html, css, javascript
+Its my first javascript project using html, css, javascript.